habbis/techblog/content/post/lxd.md

 draft: false
 ---

 I am now trying out LXC and LXD both are cool technologies.
-Lxd  it is a hyper-visor for lxc containers(linux containers).
+Lxd  it is a·

+hyper-visor for lxc containers(linux containers).

 So why LXD/LXC?
 That is a good question and it can have many answers.

-It have benefits like being closer to the metal.
-And  it behaves more like a virtual machine and for me it is easier understand concept behind it.
+It has benefits like being closer to the metal.
+And it behaves more like a

+virtual machine and for me it is easier understand concept behind it.

 Lxd is also more like Freebsd jails and the solaris zones.

 And lxd/lxc consisting of  namspaces to isolate process.
+And cgroups to·

-And cgroups to controll the resources of the  processes.
+controll the resources of the processes.

-But one may think this is a competitor to docker but in my eyes no.
+But one may think this is a competitor to docker but in my eyes no.·

- Docker is a app containers and lxd s a system container.
+Docker is an app container and lxd is a system container.

-In fact you can use ubuntu,centos as system container in lxd and they will operate more like a virtual machine.
-So docker and lxd are both super cool tech and i use them both.
+In fact, you can use ubuntu, centos as system container in lxd and they will·

+operate more like a virtual machine.
+So docker and lxd are both super cool tech·

+and i use them both.
 I am currently trying to learn more of both container technologies.

 So how do one get started with lxd the easy way is to use ubuntu.

-But other linux distributions  also can support lxd but you must do more manual setup.
-I am gonna consentracte on using ubuntu since that is my main linux distro.
+But other Linux distributions also can support lxd but you must do more manual·

+setup.
+I am going to concentrate on using ubuntu since that is my main Linux distro.

-So to install lxd to ways either use the deb binary
+So, to install lxd to ways either use the deb binary

 ```sudo apt install -y lxd```